ABOUT NYISA

 Hugely grateful to them for their wonderful contribution;

-James Beaman, Hannah Reeves, Melissa Azizi, Michael Matasci, Dakota Reinike, Christopher Ortiz, Fred Ireland, Emine Dursun, Gregory Davies, Victoria Britton, Taylor Lynn, Eric Whitten, Samantha Merrick, Victoria Prima, Jennifer Phillips, Maureen Dowdell, Ece Sezer Akalin, Zihe Tian, Brianna Grant, Xi Ren.
+James Beaman, Angie Sills, Felix Martinez, Amelia Cardone, Hannah Reeves, Melissa Azizi, Michael Matasci, Dakota Reinike, Christopher Ortiz, Fred Ireland, Emine Dursun, Gregory Davies, Victoria Britton, Taylor Lynn, Eric Whitten, Samantha Merrick, Victoria Prima, Jennifer Phillips, Maureen Dowdell, Ece Sezer Akalin, Zihe Tian, Brianna Grant, Xi Ren.

 And Special Thanks to;

-Beste Miray Dogan, Ufuk Cetincan, Ulas Nebol, the DROM team, John C. O’Brien, Selin Tuyen, Daniel Stein trio, Mustafa Dursun, Sharon Simon, Ece Sezer, Ilgaz Sen, Matvey Z.Photography.
+Beste Miray Dogan, Ufuk Cetincan, Ulas Nebol, the DROM team, John C. O’Brien, Selin Tuyen, Daniel Stein trio, Mustafa Dursun, Sharon Simon, Ece Sezer, Marlon Rivero Photography, Tall Sam Trio, Matvey Z.Photography.

 JURY PANEL